dogweather/forkful/content/en/elixir/strings/finding-the-length-of-a-string.md

   \ it contains.
 Programmers do it to validate input, enforce limits, or align\u2026"
 lastmod: '2024-03-13T22:44:59.774606-06:00'
 model: gpt-4-1106-preview
-summary: "Finding the length of a string means determining the number of characters\
+summary: Finding the length of a string means determining the number of characters it contains.
-  \ it contains.
-Programmers do it to validate input, enforce limits, or align\u2026"
 title: Finding the length of a string
 weight: 7
 ---